plsgivemeachane/plsgivemeachane/README.md

 - 📙 [***plsgivemeachane/HomefrontClient](https://github.com/plsgivemeachane/HomefrontClient)
   A Moded PVP Minecraft client that optimized for low-end PC with vary useful modules. 🔥🔥🔥

-# Some on-the-way project in the future
+# Some on-the-way shits in the future

 - AI Vtuber: (Yes you heard it right!)
 An AI Vtuber that using 2D models with Gemini for text-generate and some custom Text to speech AI models. 🤓🤓🤓
 - ROP: Code A Operatiing system from scratch (Using rust) 💖💖💖